jdrch/Hardware/Dell OptiPlex 390-1 MT.md

 Known hardware problems that are impractical or impossible to fix.

 * Onboard SATA 3 Connector(SATA3) does not work
-* Rear middle right onboard USB 2.0 port works for storage devices only
+* Rear middle onboard USB 2.0 ports work for storage devices only.
+USB flash drive works, Keyboards and UPS don't.